Republic of South Maluku: European conquest of the South Moluccas

 Throughout much of the VOC era (17th and 18th centuries), the south Moluccans resisted Dutch dominance.
 The Banda Islands were only subdued after the indigenous power structure and organisation of trade and politics was destroyed with the extermination and eviction of the Bandanese population in 1621.
 To repress the autonomous traders of East Seram, the VOC organised 'Hongi' raiding expeditions with warrior bands from other south Maluku islands.
 During 'Hongi' raids, houses and vessels were burnt, cash crops were uprooted and most wealth was looted by the 'Hongi' warriors.
 Survivors who escaped had to start from scratch and, during two centuries of resistance, the East Seramese increasingly suffered impoverishment.
 However, their independent trading network was never completely destroyed.

 From 1780 to 1802, the people of Seram joined an alliance of North Moluccan, Papuan and British forces in a combined revolt.
 Resistance leader prince Nuku (the exiled Sultan of Tidore) established himself on Seram and aimed at uniting the North and South Moluccas under his leadership.
 His raiders targeted South Moluccan islands under the Dutch sphere of influence.
 When the British left the arena in 1802 his plans were foiled and the Dutch restored their dominance.

 Maluku islanders staged various rebellions during the Dutch colonisation of the Indonesian archipelago in the 19th century following the collapse of the VOC.
 In a famous revolt on the south Maluku island Saparua, the Dutch fort was taken by the rebel leader Pattimura, a former sergeant in the army of Britain, who had ruled the islands for a short time before returning them to the Dutch in 1816.
 After reinforcements were sent from the colonial capital Batavia, the insurgents were captured and Pattimura was executed in 1817.

 During the independence movement of Indonesia, Indonesian republicans included South Maluku as part of the independent Indonesia they declared in 1945.
 Indonesia's struggle to secure its independence lasted from 1945 until 1949.
 After international pressure, the Dutch acknowledged a federal Indonesian republic on 27 December 1949.
-In the first instance, the Netherlands only acknowledged the independence of Indonesia as a federation of autonomous states, of which one was South Maluku.
+In the first instance, the Netherlands only acknowledged the independence of Indonesia as a federation of autonomous states, of which one was East Indonesia (including South Maluku).

 On 25 April 1950, demobilised ex-Royal Dutch East Indies Army (KNIL) soldiers and other South Moluccan men who remained loyal to the Dutch crown, staged a revolt and proclaimed an independent "Republic of South Maluku" (Indonesian: Republik Maluku Selatan).
 On 17 August 1950, the Indonesian president, Sukarno, proclaimed the restoration of the unitary state of the Republic of Indonesia.
 Indonesia's liberal democratic system of government, whereby the cabinet would be accountable to the House of Representatives, was retained.
 This was a source of political instability in the young republic, with frequent changes in government until the rise of the New Order.